-- (4) Where a district boundary line is shown as adjoining a railroad, it shall, unless otherwise fixed, be construed to coincide with the nearest boundary line of the railroad right-of-way. - (5) Where a district boundary line is indicated as approximately following the centerline of a river, stream, or creek or other waterway, such centerline shall be construed to be such district line. - (B) All disputes concerning the exact location of zoning district boundaries shall be resolved by the BZA at a public hearing.
+- 4.04: Vacation of Public Ways - (4) Where a district boundary line is shown as adjoining a railroad, it shall, unless otherwise fixed, be construed to coincide with the nearest boundary line of the railroad right-of-way. - (5) Where a district boundary line is indicated as approximately following the centerline of a river, stream, or creek or other waterway, such centerline shall be construed to be such district line. - (B) All disputes concerning the exact location of zoning district boundaries shall be resolved by the BZA at a public hearing.